Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/google-analytics.md

 3. For **Authentication**, choose one of the following:

   > * For **OAuth** authentication, click **Authenticate via Google (OAuth)** and sign in to your Google Analytics account with access to the GA4 property you want to sync.
-  > * For **Service Account Key Authenication**authentication, enter the Service Account JSON Key you obtained from Step 1.
+  > * For **Service Account Key Authenication**, enter the Service Account JSON Key you obtained from Step 1.

 4. Enter the **GA4 Property ID** you obtained from Step 3.